 - Salt to taste - but usually about 1 tbs.

-- hours before you plan to serve the BBQ - place the Boston Butt Roast into an enormously large (It is something like a 6 quart) CrockPot with the fat side up.
+24 hours before you plan to serve the BBQ - place the Boston Butt Roast into a large (about 6 quart) CrockPot with the fat side up.
 If you use a smaller crockpot - you might need two.
 You want to be able to comfortably be able to put the lid on.
 Put the lid on and cook on low overnight.
 Do not add water or anything else - just plop it in there, put the lid on and turn it on low.